No More No-Shows in Your Wellness Business!

 This being said, I have a one-time-only “Get Out of Jail Free.”
 I don’t post or discuss this policy.
 But if someone calls to apologize and reschedule, I have the option to offer this or not, depending on their attitude and their reason for missing the appointment.
 Just make sure they understand that this offer is good for only one missed appointment and they will be charged for future no-shows or late cancellations.
 We can all forget or make a mistake.
 Giving people a little break like this helps create goodwill, earn trust, promote repeat visits and encourage referrals.

 6. Fire bad clients!
 They are not your ideal clients if they repeatedly show disrespect for your policy and your time.
 Just let them go – you don’t need clients like this!
-Be polite but firm and offer to give them a list of practitioners who may be more lenient than you about no-shows.
+Be polite but firm and offer to give them a list of practitioners who may be more lenient about no-shows.
 Make room for the ideal clients you want and deserve!

 There’s no reason to let no-shows jeopardize your wellness business.
 Simply establish and implement clear policies – set firm boundaries and enforce them!